-Porto Carras Grand Resort is a legendary place; it’s almost forty-year history has been written with golden letters.
-In 1963 a cruise to Mt Athos begins, for the celebration of the 1000 years since the creation of the monastic community of Athos.
-Aboard known Athenians and among them the ship owner Giannis Carras.
-They cruise off the shore of Sithonia, entered the Toroneos Gulf and… the fairytale begins.
+In 1963 a cruise to Mount Athos begins, for the celebration of the 1000 years since the creation of the monastic community of Athos.
+Aboard known Athenians and among them the shipowner Giannis Carras.
+They cruise offshore Sithonia, enter the Toroneos Gulf and… the fairy-tale begins.
 Giannis Carras falls in love with the virgin site.

-In the beginning of 1965, the first vineyards and olive groves were planted.
-At the same time, work on the innovative tourism Resort, which is associated with Domaine Porto Carras, began.
-At the time, this created a real revolution in the hotel and wine making sector in Greece.
-On the western side of Chalkidiki’s Sithonia Peninsula, where the verdant slopes of Mt.
-Meliton stretch down to mingle with the crystal clear waters of Toroneo Bay, 4500 hectares of the largest organic Greek vineyards lie in amphitheatre-like formation.
+The first vineyards and olive groves were planted at the beginning of 1965, work commenced on the innovative tourism Resort which is associated with the Domaine Porto Carras, creating a real revolution in the hotel and wine-making sector in Greece at that time.
+On the western side of Halkidiki’s Sithonia Peninsula, where the verdant slopes of Mt.
+Meliton stretch down to mingle with the crystal-clear waters of Toroneo Bay, 450 hectares of the largest organic Greek vineyards lie in amphitheatre-like formation.
 These vineyards are some of the largest in Europe.

-The vineyards were designed by university professors from the Thessaloniki School of Agronomy and Athens Vine & Wine Institute in an exemplary manner.
+The vineyards were designed by university professors from Thessaloniki’s School of Agronomy and Athens Vine & Wine Institute in an exemplary manner.
 For the first time a systematic study was carried out on the suitability of foreign varieties in Greece.
-The Domaines people have respected the magnificence of this unique environment.
+The Domaine’s people have respected the magnificence of this unique environment.
 Wherever there were forests, they have been left untouched.
-Thus the trees today still constitute a natural barrier, trapping the evening atmospheric moisture which helps the vines withstand the hot days of summer.
+Nevertheless, the trees at this day still constitute a natural barrier, trapping the evening atmospheric moisture which helps the vines withstand the hot days of summer.

 Today the “Slopes of Mt.
 Meliton” vineyards are a model of organic viniculture, in line with modern international trends, respecting the consumer and the environment.

-The hilly areas in the region create excellent ecological conditions for cultivating the 22 select varieties that thrive on the south-western slopes at an altitude of 200-300 m.
-These conditions allow the Asyrtiko, Athiri, Malagouzia, Sauvignon Blanc, and Rhoditis varieties to produce the highest quality white wines.
-Malagouzia, an almost extinct variety and one of the most ancient white varieties of the world, was revived at Domaine Porto Carras.
-After experimental plantings, the possibilities of the variety were recognized.
-Thus the production of high quality and balanced wines, with high aromatic potential, began.
+The hilly areas in the region create excellent ecological conditions for cultivating the 24 select varieties that thrive on the south-western slopes at an altitude of 200-300 m.
+These conditions allow the Assyrtiko, Athiri, Malagousia, Sauvignon Blanc and Roditis varieties to produce the highest quality white wines.
+Malagousia, a variety almost extinct, was revived at Domaine Porto Carras; after experimental plantings, the possibilities of the variety were recognized and the production of high quality and balanced wines with high aromatic potential, began.

-Among the red wines, the famed Greek Limnio variety, the most ancient variety in the world, referred to in texts of Aristotle, stands out accompanied by the cosmopolitan varieties Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc, Merlot, and Syrah.
-Grown which at altitudes ranging from 300 to 400m, have adapted wonderfully to the cool north-eastern slopes of the region.
+Among the red wines, the famed Greek Limnio variety referred to in texts of Aristotle, stands out accompanied by the cosmopolitan varieties Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc, Merlot and Syrah, which at altitudes from 300 to 400m have adapted wonderfully to the cool north-eastern slopes of the region.